sw1sh/QuantumPotatoChips/typst/main.typ

 = Concluding remarks
 // SIC-POVMs provide a natural way of describing quantum objects in the phase space.
 In this regard, a qubit state can be described by a probability $4$-vector in a $3$-simplex space.
 With proper geometric transformation, $3$-simplex can be projected into a tetrahedron in $bb(R)^3$.
 Quantum states are inside the insphere of the tetrahedron, meaning not all points within the tetrahedron corresponds a quantum state.
 Independently, a particular surface within the tetrahedron can be constructed by product of two independent $1$-simplex as probability space, providing the most minimal (say classical) description of quantum states.
 The part of aforementioned surface within the insphere forms a region we call as a quantum potato chip, which is the only part of the tetrahedron probability space that can be reduced to lower-dimensional probability space.
 This unique feature might provide advantage for these states as potential source for any computation.
 Of course, an important open question would be how any [universal] quantum computation can be reduced to only probabilistic rules, in a classical way, if possible and what new features should be incorporated into this machinary, to reproduce quantum results.
 This is a topics of our future research.

 SIC-POVMs offer an elegant framework for representing qubit states geometrically, using a 4-dimensional probability vector within a 3-simplex.
 Through geometric transformations, this simplex can be projected into a regular tetrahedron in $bb(R)^3$.
-Crucially, not all points in this tetrahedron represent valid qubits, with physical quantum states residing within the insphere of the tetrahedron.
+Crucially, not all points in this tetrahedron represent valid qubits, with physical quantum states residing only within the insphere of the tetrahedron.
 A specific surface within this space, defined by the product of two 1-simplices, representing uncorrelated pair of binary variables, intersects the insphere forming the "quantum potato chip," a subset of quantum states of the qubit with uncorrelated projective observables.
+We explored a few of important features of states within the quantum potato chip.
+For example, these states can be fully constructed by one two projective measurements, their corresponding Matthew's correlation is zero, and any binary classical problem can be directly mapped into these states.

-This suggests an important question: can universal quantum computation still be achieved after restricting qubits to such states?
+The quantum potato chip, in particular its complete description by two binary classical variables, suggests an important question: can universal quantum computation still be achieved after restricting qubits to such states?
 Exploring this question and possible modifications to quantum formalism will be explored in future work.
 The geometric structure of SIC-POVMs suggests that understanding these spaces could unlock new pathways in quantum computing and quantum state representation.

-//a model on binary variables; binary variables are mapped into potato chips

 // columns